AdobeDocs/app-builder/src/pages/resources/videos/index.md

 [Watch (35mins)](exploring/custom-events.md)

-Join us as we dive deep into the topic of Adobe I/O Events including our new feature with Project Firefly - Custom Events.
-Kanika Gera, Sr Product Manager and Sangeetha Krishnan share everything you need to know about Adobe I/O Events and how they are used in Project Firefly applications.
+Join us as we dive deep into the topic of Adobe I/O Events including our new feature with App Builder - Custom Events.
+Kanika Gera, Sr Product Manager and Sangeetha Krishnan share everything you need to know about Adobe I/O Events and how they are used in App Builder applications.